Shahed-Chy-Suzan/Shahed-Chy-Suzan/README.md

 ## <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> Hello, I'm [Shahed Chy Suzan](https://shahedchysuzan.xyz/)

 I’m a self-taught web tech enthusiast and Laravel, Vue.js Developer 💻.
-I am passionate about technologies and love to learn new things.
+I’m passionate about technologies and love to learn new things.
 I am trying to be more creative and will come back soon with something unique...

 #### 🔭 I’m currently looking for new opportunities.
 Available for Work.